This Aska flying car could whisk you to work above the gridlock in 2025, startup NFT hopes

 "You're solving the problem of traffic, the problem of wasting time," said Maki Kaplinksy, who co-founded the company with her husband, NFT Chairman Guy Kaplinsky.
 "We have the most efficient and most comfortable way of commuting for the future."

-NFT, short for Next Future Transportation, expects the Aska to cost about $200,000 to start with, but for prices to drop to a more attainable $50,000 range.
+NFT, short for Next Future Transportation, expects the Aska to cost about $200,000 to start with, with prices dropping to a more attainable $50,000 range.
 But more likely, people will pay only to use them through a subscription service or through one-off trips, with pricing closer to the $200 to $300 people pay monthly for ordinary car expenses like payments, fuel, insurance and maintenance.

 "We are not building something for rich people," Guy Kaplinsky said.
 "We are building something that everyone will be able to afford."